Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Lower bound large deviations and hydrodynamic limits

 On $[0,t_H]$, Proposition~\ref{prop_short_time_hydro} yields:

 which is the $i=1$ claim.
 Assume the claim holds up to $i-1<n$.
 To prove that it holds at rank $i$, it is enough to prove:

 To prove the last equation, we would like to use the Markov property, then apply Proposition~\ref{prop_short_time_hydro}.
-To do so, we need to check that the law $\Prob^N_{\beta,H}(\gamma^N_{(i-1)t_H}\in\cdot)$ of $\gamma^N_{(i-1)t_H}$ concentrates on curves with bounded lengths in the sense of~\eqref{eq_bound_length_support_mu_N}, and converges to $\delta_{\gamma^H_{(i-1)t_H}}$ for the weak topology associated with $d_{L^1}$.
-We prove it as follows.\\ Equation~\eqref{eq_bound_length_time_up_to_T} applied to $t=(i-1)t_H$ and the recursion hypothesis bounds the length of supported trajectories:
+To do so, we need to check that the law $\Prob^N_{\beta,H}(\gamma^N_{(i-1)t_H}\in\cdot)$ of $\gamma^N_{(i-1)t_H}$ concentrates on curves with bounded lengths in the sense of~\eqref{eq_bound_length_support_mu_N} and converges to $\delta_{\gamma^H_{(i-1)t_H}}$ for the weak topology associated with $d_{L^1}$.
+We prove it as follows.